 Our strategy does not rely on any covariates.
-However, to reduce the residual variance in the outcome variables and obtain more precise estimates, we include a range of controls in the vector $X_i$ .
+However, to reduce the residual variance in the outcome variables and obtain more precise estimates, we include a range of controls in vector $X_i$ .
 First, we expect earnings to be related to the program studied and the institution.
-We, therefore, include indicators for the program studied and for institution (University of Copenhagen or Aarhus University).
+We therefore include indicators for the program studied and for institution (University of Copenhagen or Aarhus University).
 Second, earnings may be related to individual characteristics and background.
-We, therefore, control for age, parental origin (non-Western or Western according to the definition by Statistics Denmark), parental income, parental unemployment, parental education, and gender.
-Parental variables are the mean across observed parents (except schooling, which equals one if at least one parent has completed a university degree).
-We include indicators for the number of parents with non-missing data (i.e., 0, 1, or 2).
+We therefore control for age, parental origin (non-Western or Western according to the definition by Statistics Denmark), parental income, parental unemployment, parental education, and gender.
+Parental variables are the mean across observed parents (except schooling, which equals 1 if at least one parent has completed a university degree).
+We include indicators for the number of parents with nonmissing data (i.e., 0, 1, or 2).
 Third, we control for high school GPA.
-The error term $e_i$ includes all other factors affecting the earnings, which could be both other signals of labor market productivity or factors directly related to productivity (e.g., cognitive and non-cognitive skills).
-To allow for arbitrary correlation within pre-recoding GPA cells, we cluster the standard errors on the pre-recoding GPA level as reported on the diploma with one decimal point.
+The error term $e_i$ includes all other factors affecting the earnings, which could be both other signals of labor market productivity or factors directly related to productivity (e.g., cognitive and noncognitive skills).
+To allow for arbitrary correlation within prerecoding GPA cells, we cluster the standard errors on the prerecoding GPA level as reported on the diploma with one decimal point.